PostHog/posthog.com/contents/handbook/people/compensation.md

 ## Salary Adjustments, Raises, and Promotions
 ​
-We do not expect to do any salary raises, adjustments or promotions until July 2021 outside of role or location based changes.
-After that, we will run an annual review cycle to evaluate your level of experience.
+We do not expect to do any salary raises, adjustments or promotions until July 2021, outside of role or location-based changes.
+After that, we will run an annual review cycle to evaluate which Level and Step you are at.

 ## Exchange Rate